callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 ## Affine Transformations

-While there are 8 functions in [this section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#Affine_Transformation), all are specific cases of the most general [ST_Affine](https://postgis.net/docs/manual-3.2/ST_Affine.html) function.
+There are 8 functions in [this section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#Affine_Transformation), but all of them are specific cases of the most general [ST_Affine](https://postgis.net/docs/manual-3.2/ST_Affine.html) function.
-_geo_ provides 2 functions that cover all features except scaling geometries. _geos_ does not provide these functions.
+_geo_ provides 2 functions that cover all transformations except scaling. _geos_ does not support any features in this section directly.
 In either case, this feature set can be implemented using mutable iterators on points in the geometry.

 <table class="one-comparison">
  <tr>
    <th>description</th>
-   <td>Rotate a geometry about a point. geo provides a convenience method to rotate about the centroid of the geometry.<br/>
+   <td>Rotate a geometry about a point. geo also provides a convenience method to rotate about the centroid of the
+       geometry.<br/>
        <a href="https://postgis.net/docs/manual-3.2/ST_Rotate.html">ST_Rotate</a>
    </td>
  </tr>